Air Fryer Zucchini Coins is a delicious and easy air fryer recipe. This vegetarian snack will make your belly rumble for more!

 - 2 zucchini medium size, cut into coins

 - 2 eggs beaten

 - 3/4 c corn meal

-In a second small bowl, place the panko bread crumbs.
+- In a second small bowl, place the panko bread crumbs and cornmeal.

 Question: Is it just me or do you have any childhood food memories that you still make as an adult?
 You can let me know in the comments below!
 Let’s keep this conversation going!
 I want to know!